CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 - FileCheck (built from the llvm source)
 - A shell environment

-You also need to instal yaml for python 3 to work.
+You also need to install yaml for python 3 to work.
 Download the `.whl` installer corresponding to your python version from [here](https://pyyaml.org/wiki/PyYAML) and execute the following command inside the `<python3_root>/Scripts` directory
 ```sh